ta275/ECE4960_SP19/README.md

 ##Introduction

 Welcome to my repository on Scientific Computing in Python.
-This repository is still underconstruction so I apologize for any incomplete documentation, although all of the code is written present in the sub-directories.
+This repository is still under construction so I apologize for any incomplete documentation, although all of the code is complete and present in the sub-directories.

 My final goal is very ambitious: I want to see this repository to be able to justify the use of Python for scientific research, which is still dominated by Fortran and MATLAB.

 To achieve this goal I aim to do the following two main things:

-** Theoretical Concepts: I aim to explain some fundamental and intermediate concepts of scientific computing such as error analysis, digital representation of real numbers, numerical differentiation and integration, iterative and direct matrix solvers, least-squares, and ODE solvers.
+** Theoretical Concepts: I wish to explain some fundamental and intermediate concepts of scientific computing such as error analysis, digital representation of real numbers, numerical differentiation and integration, iterative and direct matrix solvers, least-squares, and ODE solvers.

 ** Software: Along with the theoretical concepts, I want to emphasize good coding practices and extensive software development.
 I aim to instill modular thinking among the readers.
 The most fundamental skill possessed by any good programmer is the ability to break down large problems into smaller sub-problems, preferably independent of each other.
-Once that is achieved, it can be carried out in Python efficiently and swiftly, and after a point, almost effortlessly!
+We will see how Python can be used to achieve modularity efficiently and swiftly, and after a point, almost effortlessly!

 ## Why Python?